 Ms. Leavenworth decided over thirty years ago to focus her energies and activities on education and the environment.
 Ms. Leavenworth has served 30 years as an elected local school board member in the West Geauga school system and in December 2009 was appointed by Ohio Governor Strickland to serve on the State School Board of Ohio.
 Ms. Leavenworth was instrumental in founding an Educational Foundation, Facilities and Technology Master Plan, and District Wide Strategic Plan at West Geauga.
 Ms. Leavenworth also served as a Regional President and President of the Ohio School Boards Association.
 In 1997 Ms. Leavenworth became a member of the Board of the Chagrin River Land Conservancy (CRLC).
 Ms. Leavenworth was asked to become President in 2000 and served in that capacity for four years.
 Under her leadership the CRLC merged with seven other land trusts to become the Western Reserve Land Conservancy where she continues as a board member.
 Ms. Leavenworth also serves on the Geauga County Park District Foundation Board, the Ohio League of Conservation Voters and the Geauga Humane Society Board.
 She lives in Chagrin Falls, Ohio with her yellow Lab and Newfie and enjoys scuba diving, riding horses, biking and cross country skiing.

 Mr. Leeds and his wife, Anne Kroeker are co-presidents of the Wildlife Forever Fund and the Educational Legacy Fund.
 The Educational Legacy Fund supports organizations involving in public and STEM education, experiential environmental education and sustainable business degrees.
-The Wildlife Forever Fund supports wildlife preservation and coastal conservation work, with partners include Forterra, Ducks Unlimited, Audubon, Columbia Land Trust, Eco-Viva, the Nature Conservancy of Washington, New York and Alaska, and of course the LTA.
+The Wildlife Forever Fund supports wildlife preservation and coastal conservation work, with partners include Forterra, Ducks Unlimited, Audubon, Columbia Land Trust, Eco-Viva, the Nature Conservancy of Washington, New York and Alaska, and of course the Land Trust Alliance.

 Mr. Leeds’ childhood roots trace back to Long Island, New York, where he fished for flounder, crab and shellfish on Long Island Sound and the Great South Bay.
 Since 1999, Mr. Leeds has been active in coastal conservation on the east end of Long Island working in partnership with The Nature Conservancy, including the restoration of nature corridors and the reintroduction of shellfish.